kreeger/rack-stripper/readme.markdown

     gem 'rack-stripper'

 Rack::Stripper is Rack middleware and can be used with any Rack-based application.
-In `config/initializers`, create new file called `middleware.rb` or something.
-Place the following code in it.

-    require 'rack/stripper'
+In `config/application.rb`, place the following code.

     config.middleware.use Rack::Stripper

 Then you'll see `Rack::Stripper` when you run `rake middleware`.
 Simple as that.
+More info about using Rack middleware with Rails can be found [here][rails].
+If you'd like the middleware to ensure an XML instruction is added to the bodies to XML-based responses, make that line look like this.

+    config.middleware.use Rack::Stripper, add_xml_instruction: true

 ## Contributing